 WeBoost wifi extender: if you work while you travel, this handy device is destined to be your best buddy.
 It’s not a magic device that turns No Service into LTE bars, but often allows me to stay parked way out in nature and still get enough of a signal to check email without driving somewhere.
 We have the WeBoost Drive 4G-X, which ain’t cheap, but it’s worth it for us!

 Propane hot water shower: I wish I’d done this earlier!
-For $100 and a couple hours of plumbing, a hot water shower off the back of the van is an easy upgrade totally worth doing.
+For $100 and two hours of plumbing, a hot water shower off the back of the van is an easy upgrade totally worth doing.
 I bought an Eccotemp L5 heater as an open-box deal, but they’re on Amazon also if none are available.